 - Students have the right to clear, accurate and current information about transfer admission requirements, transfer admission deadlines, degree requirements and transfer policies that include course equivalencies. - Transfer and freshman-entry students have the right to expect comparable standards for regular admission to programs and comparable program requirements. - Students have the right to seek clarification regarding their transfer evaluation and may request the reconsideration of any aspect of that evaluation.
-In response, the college will follow established practices and processes for reviewing its credit transfer decisions. - Students who encounter other transfer difficulties have the right to seek resolution.
-Each institution will have a defined process for resolution that is published and readily available to - Students have the responsibility to complete all materials required for admission and to submit the application on or before the published deadlines. - Students have the responsibility to plan their courses of study by referring to the specific published degree requirements of the college or academic program in which they intend to earn a bachelor's degree.
+In response, the college will follow established practices and processes for reviewing its credit transfer decisions.

-When a student changes a major or degree program, the student assumes full responsibility for meeting the new require-
+- Students who encounter other transfer difficulties have the right to seek resolution.
+Each institution will have a defined process for resolution that is published and readily available to students. - Students have the responsibility to complete all materials required for admission and to submit the application on or before the published deadlines. - Students have the responsibility to plan their courses of study by referring to the specific published degree requirements of the college or academic program in which they intend to earn a bachelor's degree. - When a student changes a major or degree program, the student assumes full responsibility for meeting the new requirements. - Students who complete the general education requirements at any public four-year institution of higher education in Washington, when admitted to another public four-year institution, will have met the lower division general education requirements of the institution to which they transfer.